omarnaeem0/interview-preparation/JavaScript/README.md

   console.log(calculateGST(15))
   ```
 * If a pure function calls a pure function, this isn’t a side effect, and the calling function is still considered pure.
 * The example given below is not a pure function as the output dependent on an external variable `tax`.
-So if the tax value is updated somehow, then we will get a different output though we pass the same productPrice as a parameter to the function.
+So if the tax value is updated somehow, then we will get a different output even though we pass the same productPrice as a parameter to the function.
   ```javascript
   let tax = 20;
   function calculateGST(productPrice) {